 If you’re under 65, or between 65 and 75 and meet work test requirements, you can continue to make personal contributions to your super fund no matter where you live and work.
-Making contributions however might not be tax effective7, so look into the rules of the country you’re moving to.
+Making contributions however might not be tax effective, so you’ll need to look into the tax rules based on your circumstances and the country you’re moving to.

-If you'd like help working out your super or retirement options, you can find an adviser in your local area or call us on 131 267.
+If you'd like help working out your super or retirement options, speak to your adviser.
+And, if you don't have an adviser, use our online tool to find one in your local area or call us on 131 267.